huggingface/blog/multi-lora-serving.md

 [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/en/index) allows you to have access to deploy any Hugging Face model on many [GPUs and alternative HW types](https://huggingface.co/docs/inference-endpoints/en/pricing#gpu-instances) across AWS, GCP, and Azure all in a few clicks!
 In the GUI, it's easy to deploy.
 Under the hood, we use TGI by default for text generation (though you have the [option](https://huggingface.co/docs/inference-endpoints/en/guides/custom_container) to use any image you choose).

-To use Multi-LoRA serving on Inference Endpoints you just need to go to your [dashboard](https://ui.endpoints.huggingface.co/), then:
+To use Multi-LoRA serving on Inference Endpoints, you just need to go to your [dashboard](https://ui.endpoints.huggingface.co/), then:

 1. Choose your base model: `mistralai/Mistral-7B-v0.1`
 2. Choose your `Cloud` | `Region` | `HW`